Theory Test, Hazard Perception, Highway Code, Provisional Licence, Mock Theory Test

 Please go to our hazard perception help page for advice...

-What is it?
+What is the Theory Test?

 In a nutshell, it's a test on the rules, regulations and laws governing the roads and how to deal with them as a driver.
-Based on the highway code, it requires common sense and some studying to pass the Theory Test.
-However, there are many Theory Test DVDs and books available to help make this process easier.

-More Info: Theory Test DVD Theory Test Book
+More Info: Theory Test Books

 Provisional licence